+When the direct appeal of an Oklahoma state conviction has been denied, the defendant must act quickly to preserve their federal appellate rights.
+Under Oklahoma law there is no time limitations for filing post-conviction relief, but in the federal Habeas System there are strict time limitations.
 If your state direct appeal is denied you always have the option of filing a Petition for Writ of Certiorari with the United States Supreme Court.
-While this is an option, most people choose to forego this option because very few cases are ever reviewed by the Supreme Court.
+While this is an option, most people choose to forgo this option because very few cases are ever reviewed by the Supreme Court.
 (Only 1 to 2% of cases are accepted for review.)
-Choosing to forego this step does not preclude a state prisoner from challenging his or her conviction through the state Post Conviction and Federal Habeas Corpus processes.
+Choosing to forgo this step does not preclude a state prisoner from challenging his or her conviction through the state Post Conviction and Federal Habeas Corpus processes.

 Before you can file a Habeas Corpus action in Federal Court you need to “exhaust” your state court remedies.
 In Oklahoma “exhaustion” of the state court remedies involves filing an Application for Post Conviction Relief under Title 22 O.S.
 Section 1080 at the District Court level.
 The District Court is the court that the conviction was suffered in to begin with.
 If the Application for Post Conviction is denied at the District Court or “trial court” level, than the next step is to appeal the denial of the Application for Post Conviction relief at the Oklahoma Court of Criminal Appeals.